What Is the Difference Between CBD and THC?

 The cannabis plant has quite an iconic shape: a five-fingered leaf with perforated edges and a skinny stem.
 It’s a simple design that’s donned on everything from T-shirts to stickers to billboards.
 But the term “cannabis” can apply to low-THC hemp and high-THC marijuana.
 The products on this site are made from legal hemp.

 Both CBD and THC are compounds found in the cannabis plant, including hemp and marijuana.
 But, they don’t create the same experience.
-THC offers psychoactive, intoxicating effects, while CBD promotes a long list of non-psychoactive, wellness-boosting benefits.
+THC is known for its noticeable effects, while CBD is often used for non-intoxicating, wellness-supporting benefits.

 What Is CBD?

 CBD, or cannabidiol, is a chemical compound found in the cannabis hemp plant.
 It is one of over a hundred cannabinoids, which are compounds unique to the cannabis plant.
-Unlike the other most well-known cannabinoid, THC (or tetrahydrocannabinol), CBD is not psychoactive and does not produce a “high” sensation.
+Unlike THC (tetrahydrocannabinol), another well-known cannabinoid, CBD is non-intoxicating and does not create a “high” sensation.
 Instead, CBD is known for its potential wellness benefits, as it interacts with the endocannabinoid system in the body, influencing various physiological processes to promote balance and well-being.

 Will CBD Get You “High”?

-CBD (cannabidiol) does not produce a “high” or intoxicating effect.
-Unlike THC, CBD is non-psychoactive and consuming CBD products should not result in the euphoric sensation commonly associated with marijuana use.
+CBD (cannabidiol) does not create a “high” or intoxicating effect.
+Unlike THC, CBD is non-intoxicating, and using CBD products should not produce the classic cannabis sensation commonly associated with marijuana use.
 However, many people get confused, since both THC and CBD are derived from the same plant, but CBD can be isolated from the THC compound found in the cannabis plant.[2]

 Types of CBD